 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

-A Master's degree program or any post-graduate program in Jamaica costs anywhere from 482,000 Jamaican Dollar(s) to 1,450,000 Jamaican Dollar(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Jamaica costs anywhere from 482,000 JMD to 1,450,000 JMD and lasts approximately two years.
 That is quite an investment.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Jamaica who work in Advertising / Grapic Design / Events earn 8% more than their female counterparts on average.
+In the field of Advertising / Graphic Design / Events in Jamaica, the average difference between the salary of male and female employees is 8%.

-Advertising / Grapic Design / Events professionals in Jamaica are likely to observe a salary increase of approximately 6% every 27 months.
+Professionals working in Advertising / Graphic Design / Events in Jamaica are likely to observe a salary increase of approximately 6% every 27 months.
 The national average annual increment for all professions combined is 5% granted to employees every 28 months.

 Those who got bonuses reported rates ranging from 3% to 6% of their annual salary.